La Morte Amoureuse

 "La Morte amoureuse" (in "The Dead Woman in Love") is a short story written by Théophile Gautier and published in La Chronique de Paris in 1836.
 It tells the story of a priest named Romuald who falls in love with Clarimonde, a beautiful woman who turns out to be a vampire.
-In English translations the story has been titled "Clarimonde", "The Dead Leman", or "The Vampire."
+In English translations the story has been titled "Clarimonde", "The Dead Leman", "The Dreamland Bride", or "The Vampire."

 Plot summary

 The story opens with the elderly priest Romuald recounting the story of his first love, Clarimonde.
 On the day of his ordination many years ago, he sees a beautiful young woman in the church.
 He hears a woman's voice promising to love him and to make him happier than he would be in Paradise.
 Conflicted between 'love at first sight' and his religious beliefs, he finishes the ceremony despite her entreaties.
 On his way back to the seminary, a page greets him and gives him a card reading: "Clarimonde, at the Palace Concini".

 Romuald is stationed in a quiet location in the country and feels trapped by his priesthood.
 He continues his studies but is distracted and plagued by the memory of Clarimonde.
 Father Sérapion senses something is off with Romuald and tells him about the legend of the infamous Clarimonde the courtesan, who has recently died.
 Romuald asks Sérapion about the palace, and Sérapion answers that it is the Palace Concini, where Clarimonde lives.
 He informs Romuald that it is a place of great debauchery.
 Sérapion warns Romuald that it is not the first time Clarimonde has died.
 One night, a mysterious looking man on horseback arrives to Romuald's parish, and asks for Romuald to come with him.
 They ride on horseback to a lavish castle in the country.
 As Romuald dismounts his horse, he is told that it is too late for the woman and that she's dead.
 He is led to the woman's chamber to perform the rites, only to discover that the woman is Clarimonde.
 In his grief, he kisses her, temporarily breathing life into her.
 She says they will shortly be reunited and Romuald faints as he sees her spirit leave.